Stocks and shares

 - whether the change was in line with the contract

 If you’re acting as nominee, the shares are recorded on the share register in your name.
-In this case, you should usually make sure that the customer is kept informed about anything that could affect their interests as a shareholder, including:
+It’s also your responsibility to ensure the customer is informed about anything that could affect their interests as a shareholder, including:

 - takeovers